How much time does it take to finish an online divorce process?

 Once approved, our legal team — including an attorney, paralegals, and paralegal assistants — begins drafting your personalized divorce documents.
 These documents will be:

-- Sent first to you (the petitioner) for review and authorization
+- Sent first to you (the petitioner) for review

 Online notarization